jdm/who-roots-the-rooters/dump.md

 [ FIXME: draw a graph? ]

-Existing browsers resolve this problem in several ways.
-Some do nothing, and leak memory.
+Existing browsers resolve this problem in several ways: some do nothing, and leak memory;
-Some try to manually break possible cycles, by nulling out `mEvent` for example.
+some try to manually break possible cycles, by nulling out `mEvent` for example;
-And some implement a cycle collection algorithm on top of reference counting.
+some implement a cycle collection algorithm on top of reference counting.

-None of these solutions is particularly satisfying, so we wanted to try something new in Servo.
-Indeed, we don't use reference counting on DOM objects at all.
+None of these solutions are particularly satisfying, so we're trying something new in Servo by choosing not to use reference counting on DOM objects at all.
 Instead, we give the JavaScript garbage collector full responsibility for managing those native-code DOM objects.
-When we manipulate a DOM object from native code, we must first "root" it in the garbage collector to ensure it won't be destroyed suddenly.
+Before we manipulate a DOM object from native code, we must first [root](http://en.wikipedia.org/wiki/Tracing_garbage_collection#Reachability_of_an_object) it in the garbage collector to ensure it won't be destroyed inadvertently.

 This is where we take advantage of some cool Rust features.
 We use compiler-derived traits